Work with Components

 Section titled “Component API”Each component has a set of methods and properties that allow you to interact with the component.

-(can be selector, Dom object, jQuery object or HTMLElement) and component name
+To get access to components API, you must call method Metro.getPlugin(...).
+This method receives two arguments: element (can be selector, Dom object, jQuery object or HTMLElement) and component name.

-const charm = Metro.getPlugin("#left-charm", "charms");charm.open(); // API method
+const charm = Metro.getPlugin("#left-charm", "charms");charm.open(); // API methodor

-const charm = $("#left-charm").data("charms");charm.open(); // API method
+const charm = $("#left-charm").data("charms");charm.open(); // API methodComponent Events

 Section titled “Component Events”Many components in Metro UI generate events during their work.

-All events are defined width attributes with prefix data-on-*
+All events are defined width attributes with prefix data-on-*.

 To define an event, you can use two ways: